Blog

 Introduction

-This blog entry is a portion of a white paper I have developed to help with a common question that I have heard from several building Owners, Owner’s Project Managers, and building occupants throughout the years:
+This blog entry is a portion of a white paper that I have developed to help with a common question that I have heard from several building Owners, Owner’s Project Managers, and building occupants throughout the years:

 If my building was commissioned, then why am I still getting complaints from building occupants?”